-All adults associated with Junior clubs, and Officials, are required to have SAFESPORT certification in 2016/17.
+All adults associated with Junior clubs, and Officials, are required to have SAFESPORT certification!
 More information here

 Coach Development Director